antaldaniel/dataandlyrics/content/post/2020-10-19-listen-local/index.md

 <img src="listen_local_mindmap.png" width="90%" />

-In the first step, we are going to create a demo application and a feasibility study with quantitative musicologists and data scientists.
+In the first step, *until the end of 2020*, we are going to create a demo application and a feasibility study with quantitative musicologists and data scientists.
 The demo application will show how to use AI to place the music of the volunteering bands and labels’s repertoire on radio lists and personal playlists.
 Our feasibility study will show how different local content guidelines (radio quotas, public broadcaster targets, and other tools) can affect the market share of small local and national repertoires, and will provide culture policymakers and competition authorities with insight how to make the algorithm-driven music streaming, broadcasting marketplace more even.

 ## How can you participate in the experiment?